 Last but not least, technology has advanced and arrived at a level that makes structured content authoring feasible for non-XML experts.
 Most of the PoCs that pharma companies have done (5–10 years ago) have been conducted using authoring solutions that typically led to resistance from business stakeholders because of their complexity.

 User-friendly solutions like Fonto, mostly embedded in an industry-specific workflow solution, have shown to be capable of onboarding authors in industries such as Media, Publishing, Manufacturing, Aviation, Regulatory and others.
 In Life Sciences, we feel that structured content will indeed enter the “Plateau of Productivity’ in the years to come.

-CEO at Liones and Fonto.
+CEO at Fonto.
 Enthusiastic sailor.
 Tweets in English and Dutch.